JetBrains/kotlin/MULTIPLATFORM.md

 ### 3. Android application

-Now we can create an Android application which will use the library we implemented on the previous step.
+Now we can create an Android application which will use the library we implemented in the previous step.
 Open Android Studio and create a new project in the `androidApp` directory.
-Android Studio will generate all necessary files and directories.
+Android Studio will generate all the necessary files and directories.

 Kotlin/Native requires Gradle 4.7 or higher so you need to make sure that the AS project uses the correct